Victims of Domestic Violence

 • proceeding without an attorney while cooperating with the prosecutor or defense attorney; or

-• hiring your own attorney who can help you decide on the best course of action.
+• hiring your own attorney to help you decide on the best course of action.

-Recently, the State Attorney’s Offices throughout Florida have been more aggressive in threatening to charge the complaining witness with making a false report to a law enforcement officer under Florida Statute 837.05.
-In a few of those cases, the prosecutor actually follows through with that threat.
+Recently, we’ve seen cases in which a prosecutor with the State Attorney’s Offices in Florida has threatened to charge the complaining witness with making a false report to a law enforcement officer under Florida Statute 837.05.
+In a few of those cases, the prosecutor follows through with that threat.

-If you have been threatening by a prosecutor after exercising your rights, then call us for help.
-Over the years, we have taken these cases on a pro bono basis when the alleged victim is indigent and unable to afford to hire their own attorney.
+If you have been threatened by a prosecutor after exercising your rights, call us for help.
+Over the years, we have taken these cases on a pro bono basis when the alleged victim is indigent and unable to afford to hire an attorney.

-If you made a statement to the police about what occurred and that statement was NOT true and correct, then you should be very careful about making a second statement to the judge, the prosecutor, a victim/witness counselor, or anyone else without your own attorney at your side.
+If you made a statement to the police about what occurred and that statement was NOT true, you should be very careful about making a second statement to the judge, the prosecutor, a victim/witness counselor, or anyone else until you get advice from your own attorney.

 You have the right not to incriminate yourself.
 At the same time, you have an obligation to make sure that another person is not prosecuted unjustly or wrongfully convicted.
 We can help you decide the best way to handle the problem.